ankitadhara28/first_model/README.md

 # Price Prediction Model

-This is a simple machine learning model that predicts prices based on area.
+This is a simple machine learning model that predicts prices based on area,number of bedrooms,age.
 Built using Python and linear regression.

 ## How to Use